rzarajczyk/gmail-backup/README.md

    - **Password**: Your `RAINLOOP_PASSWORD_1` (or Gmail App Password if `RAINLOOP_PASSWORD_1` is not set)

 **Note**: The Gmail App Password is only used by OfflineIMAP to download emails from Gmail.
 You should set a separate `RAINLOOP_PASSWORD_1` for logging into the Rainloop web interface.

+### Multi-Account Login (Future)

+When multi-account is enabled, login with any configured account:
+- Use the corresponding email address
+- Use the corresponding `RAINLOOP_PASSWORD_N` for that account

 ### Rainloop Admin Panel